-Whether you are a filmmaker, a David Lynch fan, a writer or just curious about the film-making process, you will find this masterclass engaging and entertaining.
+So, whether you are a filmmaker, a David Lynch fan, a writer, or just curious about the film-making process, you will find this masterclass engaging and entertaining.
 In this Masterclass review, we jump into the beautiful mind of this great filmmaker.

 An insight into the mind of a legendary film-maker

 There is no doubt that David Lynch has an unusual way of looking at the world.
 He has a unique mind and is clearly very creative.
-Getting the chance to take a peek into the world of this remarkable filmmaker was a real treat.
+Getting the chance to take a peek into the world of this remarkable filmmaker and his creative process was a real treat.